Major League Baseball on television: 2022–2025: Fox Sports, TBS, ESPN, Apple TV+ and Peacock/Roku

 In March 2022, Apple Inc. announced that it had acquired the exclusive rights to a weekly doubleheader to be branded Friday Night Baseball for its Apple TV+ service.
 On March 9, Mike Ozanian, staff sports business writer for Forbes, reported that MLB had also reached a deal with NBC to stream the Monday and Wednesday night games on Peacock, however this would later be revised to Sunday afternoon games.
 The Wall Street Journal would later report that MLB and Peacock were finalizing a deal to air games on Sunday afternoons; as part of the reported agreement, the first game on the service would be simulcast on NBC, which would be its first MLB game broadcast since 2000.
 On April 6, NBC Sports confirmed that they had acquired a package of Sunday afternoon games to begin May 8, the initial game of which would be also simulcast on the NBC network.
 The deal would give Peacock an exclusive window of games on Sundays, starting before 1:30 pm Eastern time.
 MLB later reached a deal with YouTube, reducing its game inventory to 15 games for 2022.
 This would be the last year MLB games would appear on YouTube, as the website did not broadcast any MLB games in 2023.
 MLB Sunday Leadoff on Peacock continued into 2023, but the deal expired at the end of the season and was not renewed before the start of the 2024 season.
 The Roku Channel took over the MLB Sunday Leadoff package starting in May 2024.

+2026–2028: Fox Sports, TBS, ESPN, Apple TV+, NBC Sports and Netflix

 On February 20, 2025, Major League Baseball and ESPN exercised a mutual opt-out on their seven-year deal that would have ended in 2028.
 In November of that year, MLB announced a restructured deal with ESPN, in addition to deals with NBC and Netflix.
 Under the deals, ESPN would retain a package of midweek games on its linear television services, including Thursday night games following the All-Star Break, would assume responsibility for the MLB.tv package, and add local streaming rights to teams under the MLB Local Media umbrella.
 NBC would assume Sunday Night Baseball, Sunday morning broadcasts that formerly aired on Roku, and the Wild Card games that had formerly aired on ESPN, while Netflix gained rights to the Home Run Derby and the opening night of the MLB season.